GAA-UAM/C-GB/README.md

 # Usage
 To train the CGB model for both multiclass classification and multioutput regression, first, it should be installed.
 After importing the class, define the model with hyperparameters or use the default values for it.
 Models run on both Windows and Linux.

-To access more examples and related codes, please refer to [C_GB-EX](https://github.com/samanemami/C_GB-EX).
+To access more examples, plots, and related codes, please refer to [C_GB-EX](https://github.com/samanemami/C_GB-EX).

+In the following, the implementation of the algorithm for two problems (classification and regression) is described;

 ```Python
 import cgb